 To avoid contestations, employees need to ensure that they have followed due process regarding incident reporting and injury diagnosis and keep a record of each stage of the claim process.

 Why Do Employers Fight Worker’s Compensation Claims?

 There is a multitude of reasons why employers fight workers’ comp claims.
 Companies fight compensation claims in their attempt to protect the business’s image, discourage other employees from filing compensation claims, and keep insurance premiums down.

 1).
 To Protect the Company’s Reputation

 Employers have a vested interest in protecting the image of their business.
-Bad publicity of a business can lead to reduced profits and lower stock prices.
+Bad publicity for a business can lead to reduced profits and lower stock prices.
 Some companies fear that acknowledgment of harm caused and taking accountability by paying a compensation claim can lead to negative perceptions of the company.
 To stymie this, employers may attempt to fight a workers’ comp claim in a bid to avoid taking responsibility and having the incident linked to them.